2020 Bolivian general election

-General elections were held in Bolivia on 18 October 2020 for President, Vice-President, and all seats in both the Senate and Chamber of Deputies.
-Luis Arce of the Movement for Socialism (MAS) party was elected president in a landslide, winning 55% of the vote and securing majorities in both chambers of the Plurinational Legislative Assembly.
+General elections were held in Bolivia on 18 October 2020 for President, Vice President, and all seats in both the Senate and Chamber of Deputies.
+Luis Arce of the Movimiento al Socialismo (MAS-IPSP) party was elected president in a landslide, winning 55% of the vote and securing majorities in both chambers of the Plurinational Legislative Assembly.
 The results of the election superseded the disputed results of the October 2019 elections, which were annulled during a prolonged political crisis.

 Although the winning party received a higher proportion of the vote in 2020 than in the previous annulled elections, for the first time since 2009 the winning party did not have a two-thirds majority in the Legislative Assembly, meaning that some functions would require cross-party support.
 For the first time, the Senate will contain a majority of female senators.
 Electoral authorities had initially scheduled the elections for 3 May 2020.
 They were postponed due to the ongoing COVID-19 pandemic, first to 6 September 2020 and then to 18 October 2020.
 The latter date was ratified by a 13 August 2020 law following protests and blockades against the previous postponements.